GouravKumar06/Javascript-Revision/README.md

 */

 // javascript is a dynamically typed language because in this we do not need to explicit declare the datatypes of my variable we can changes in runtime

+/* stack memory used in primitive data types and stack memory is used we get the copy by value

+// heap memory  used in non-primitive data types and heap memory is used we get the copy by reference